ForestAdmin/agent-nodejs/docs/deployment/environments.md

 ![](../assets/screenshot-2020-02-21-15-52-52.png)

-#### Deploy your admin backend
+#### Deploy your agent

-On the first step, you need to input your admin backend's URL.
-This is the URL of the server onto which you have deployed (or will soon deploy) your admin backend's code base:
+On the first step, you need to input your agent's URL.
+This is the URL of the server onto which you have deployed (or will soon deploy) your agent's code base:

 {% hint style="info" %}
-If you need help deploying your admin backend's codebase, here are 2 step-by-step guides showing how it can be done [on Heroku](../../how-tos/setup/deploy-to-production-on-heroku.md) or [on a standard ubuntu server](../../how-tos/setup/deploy-to-production-to-ubuntu-server.md).
+If you need help deploying your agent's codebase, here are 2 step-by-step guides showing how it can be done [on Heroku](../../how-tos/setup/deploy-to-production-on-heroku.md) or [on a standard ubuntu server](../../how-tos/setup/deploy-to-production-to-ubuntu-server.md).
 {% endhint %}

 ![](<../assets/image (323).png>)

 {% hint style="warning" %}
-Note that for **security reasons**, your admin backend must use the **HTTPS** protocol.
+Note that for **security reasons**, your agent must use the **HTTPS** protocol.
 {% endhint %}

 {% hint style="info" %}